 |Known use of phosphodiesterase type-5 inhibitors (e.g. sildenafil)|

 Randomisation and treatment

 Patients will be randomly allocated to open-label GTN (5 mg/24 hours) administered as a transdermal patch by paramedics in the prehospital setting within 3 hours of stroke onset and continued for 24 hours in addition to standard care, or to standard care alone.
 Randomisation will be through a secure web-based electronic application, which has real-time data validation.
 If patients are randomised to treatment with GTN but prove not to have a transient ischaemic attack (TIA) or stroke after examination in the hospital, the patch will be removed.

 The main study outcome is the score for functional outcome on the modified Rankin Scale (mRS) at 90 (± 14) days, analysed with ordinal logistic regression.

 This study evaluates a treatment initiated by paramedics as soon as possible after stroke onset.
 Since most patients with acute neurological deficits are not capable of decision making, and to reduce treatment delays, MR ASAP uses a deferred informed consent procedure, in line with Dutch law (Dutch Medical Research (Human Subjects) Act: 6,4).
 This implicates that patients are included and may receive the GTN patch in the ambulance before consent is obtained.
-Written informed consent should be obtained within 72 hours after enrolment.
+Written informed consent should be obtained as soon as possible, preferably within 24 hours after hospital admission.
 In patients randomised to GTN who decline to participate, study medication will be stopped immediately.